Nothing about this calendar is normal.

 This isn’t just a calendar with a different format.

-It’s chock full of ways to help you experience nature a little bit more.
+It’s chock full of opportunities to experience nature in different ways.
 Some of them will speak to you more than others, and you’re bound to get something new and interesting out of it.

 Check out what else is included…